-Cerebral vasospasm after aneurysmal SAH is a well-established phenomenon that is due to narrowing of the large and medium-sized intracranial arteries [44].
-Clinically, it affects the anterior circulation supplied by the internal carotid arteries.
-The vasospasm after SAH causes delayed cerebral ischemia which continues to be a major complication and source of morbidity in cases of aSAH [45,46].
-Furthermore, we have demonstrated the effect of CO on vasospasm by estimating lumen area, lumen circumference, wall thickness; and ratio of lumen area to wall thickness and lumen circumference to wall thickness to confirm the degree of vasospasm.
-Though, lumen circumference to wall thickness ratio is one of the method to show vasospasm; however, as an alternative we have also measured vasospasm by lumen area to wall thickness ratio that provides an accurate measure of vasospasm and would correct any potential error due to vessels deformity [47].
-Interestingly, we found that 250ppm CO treatment significantly improved the vasospasm in mice by increasing lumen area to wall thickness ratio and lumen circumference to wall thickness ratio in MCA region.
-Though there was no significant difference in lumen area to wall thickness ratio in ACA region but there was significant difference in lumen circumference to wall thickness ratio in ACA region.
-Apart from calculating the ratio, to confirm the significant difference in lumen area and lumen circumference from SAH+Air to SAH+CO treated group, we also estimated value individually and found that there was significant increased lumen area, lumen circumference and decreased wall thickness in the MCA region of CO-treated mice compare to treated SAH mice.
-However, there was no significant difference observed in lumen circumference between air-treated SAH and CO-treated SAH mice though there was significant reduction in wall thickness and lumen area in ACA region in CO-treated SAH mice.
-These data indicate the potential direct or indirect vasoprotective mechanism of CO on SAH induced vasospasm; further work is ongoing to pinpoint the cascade of events leading to such outcomes.
+Cerebral vasospasm after aneurysmal SAH is a well-established phenomenon that is caused by narrowing of large and medium intracranial arteries [44].
+Clinically, vasopspsm affects the anterior circulation that is supplied by the internal carotid arteries, and vasospasm after SAH causes delayed cerebral ischemia, which continues to be a major complication and source of morbidity in cases of aneurysmal SAH [45,46].
+Furthermore, we have demonstrated the effect of CO on vasospasm by estimating lumen area, lumen circumference, wall thickness, and the ratio of lumen area to wall thickness and lumen circumference to wall thickness to confirm the degree of vasospasm.
+Although lumen circumference to wall thickness ratio is one way to show vasospasm, we have also measured vasospasm by a lumen area to wall thickness ratio that provides an accurate measure of vasospasm and would correct any potential error due to vessel deformity [47].
+Interestingly, we found that a 250ppm CO treatment significantly improved vasospasm in mice by increasing the lumen area to wall thickness ratio and lumen circumference to wall thickness ratio in the MCA region.
+Although there was no significant difference in the lumen area to wall thickness ratio in the ACA region, there was a significant difference in lumen circumference to wall thickness ratio in the MCA region.
+Apart from calculating the ratio to confirm the significant difference in lumen area and lumen circumference from the SAH+Air- to the SAH+CO-treated group, we also estimated value individually and found that there was a significantly increased lumen area and lumen circumference, and decreased wall thickness in the MCA region of CO-treated mice compared to treated SAH mice.
+However, there was no significant difference observed in lumen circumference between air-treated SAH and CO-treated SAH mice, although there was significant reduction in wall thickness and lumen area in the ACA region in CO-treated SAH mice.
+These data indicate the potential direct or indirect vasoprotective mechanism of CO on SAH-induced vasospasm.
+Further work is ongoing to pinpoint the cascade of events leading to such outcomes.

-In conclusion, using this endoperforation model, we demonstrated that SAH induces vasospasm, neurological deficit, motor function and ambulatory activity.
-Interestingly, intermittent treatment with 250ppm CO daily 7 d significantly protects from SAH induced vasospasm and neurobehavioral function.
-These data establish the therapeutic potential of CO treatment to limit vasospasm, functional deficit, and brain damage, and additional studies are needed to unravel the mechanism of CO-mediated neuroprotection.
-Considering the particular etiopathology of SAH, it makes it a clinical target of choice to test the therapeutic optimal delivery of CO.
+In conclusion, using this endoperforation model, we demonstrated that SAH induces vasospasm, neurological deficit, motor function, and ambulatory activity.
+Interestingly, intermittent treatment with 250ppm CO daily 7 d significantly protects mice from SAH-induced vasospasm and neurobehavioral function.
+These data establish the therapeutic potential of CO treatment to limit vasospasm, functional deficit, and brain damage; additional studies are needed to unravel the mechanism of CO-mediated neuroprotection.
+Considering the particular etiopathology of SAH, we think it is theclinical target of choice to test the optimal therapeutic delivery of CO.

 Acknowledgements